Jump to content

 Northpark Residences & Flying Star Feng Shui of the entire Block of flats:

-1. This development has majority of stacks facing either N2 or S2.
+1. This development features the majority of stacks oriented towards either N2 or S2.

-1.1 Under Flying stars; there is a difference between a N2 facing vs a S2 facing chart.
+1.1 According to Flying Stars, there exists a distinction between a N2 facing chart and a S2 facing chart.

-1.2 Here, under N2 facing; the combined auspicious wealth stars are wasted at the rear of the home.
-Here, "rear" often means wasted at the kitchen / yard area in stead of at the frontage like that of an S2 chart.
+1.2 In the case of N2 facing, the combined auspicious wealth stars are unfortunately located at the rear of the home.
+Here, the term "rear" typically refers to the kitchen or yard area, rather than the frontage as seen in an S2 chart.

-2.1 NE1.
-Has the auspicious water wealth #8 star at the frontage.
-Thus, units with water position at the frontage (balcony side) can enjoy good Feng Shui.
-If so, the sum-of-ten can be activated for : Health, wealth and family luck.
-If the unit is not facing a water position, then best to place a water position at the balcony area to activate the luck.
-On the downside; the other sectors in such a home has bad stars that best to be disarmed or neutralised.
+2.1 NE1 possesses the auspicious water wealth #8 star at the frontage.
+Consequently, units with a water position at the frontage (balcony side) can experience favorable Feng Shui.
+If this is the case, the sum-of-ten can be activated for health, wealth, and family luck.
+If the unit does not face a water position, it is advisable to place a water feature in the balcony area to enhance luck.
+However, it is important to note that other sectors within such a home may contain unfavorable stars that should be disarmed or neutralized.

-2.2 SW1.
-As the water wealth #8 is at the frontage; water at the frontage is good.
-It will be advantages if the unit faces a pool of water or activate a water position at the balcony area.
-As such overall, the unit can activate the sum-of-ten.
-Need though to disarm bad stars in many sectors of the home.
-To disarm health related considerations.
+2.2 SW1, with the water wealth #8 positioned at the frontage, benefits from having water at the front.
+It is advantageous if the unit faces a body of water or if a water feature is activated in the balcony area.
+Overall, this can help activate the sum-of-ten.
+However, it is necessary to disarm negative stars present in various sectors of the home, particularly those related to health considerations.

 Quote